pydata/bottleneck/README.rst

 Bottleneck               Python 2.7, 3.4, 3.5; NumPy 1.11.0
 Compile                  gcc or clang or MinGW
 Unit tests               nose
-Cython                   Optional for released version of Bottleneck
 ======================== ====================================================

-If Cython is installed on your computer then you can install either a released version of Bottleneck (PyPI) or a development version (GitHub).

-If Cython is not installed on your computer then you can only install a released version of Bottleneck (PyPI).
-Cython is not required because the Cython files have already been converted to C source files in Bottleneck releases.

 To install Bottleneck on GNU/Linux, Mac OS X, et al.::